Kanishka-Developer/unmessify/README.md

 When CSV files in the `csv/` directory are modified:

 1. GitHub Actions automatically triggers the conversion workflow
-2. The `convert_csv_to_json.py` script processes all CSV files
+2. The `convert_csv_to_json.py` script processes all CSV files to refresh `json/en/`
-3. Updated JSON files are generated in the `json/` directory
+3. The workflow detects which CSVs changed and maps them to target `json/en/*.json`
+4. Only the corresponding menu JSONs are translated to `json/ta/` and `json/hi/`
+5. Laundry JSONs matching the changed CSVs are copied 1:1 into `json/ta/` and `json/hi/` for parity
-4. Changes are automatically committed back to the repository
+6. Changes are automatically committed back to the repository

 ## Manual Conversion (English -> json/en)